eProsima/Discovery-Server-docs/docs/installation.rst

 Dependencies
 ************

-In order to use discovery server, its necessary have a compatible version of `Fast RTPS`_ installed (over release 1.9.0).
+In order to use discovery server, its necessary to have a compatible version of `Fast RTPS`_ installed (over release 1.9.0).

+Fast-RTPS v1.10 adoption of DDS API introduces xml and ABI incompatibilities with discovery server tests and examples with version number below v1.2.

 Fast RTPS dependencies as tinyxml_ must be accessible, either because Fast RTPS was build-installed defining THIRDPARTY=ON or because those libraries have been specifically installed.